goyek/goyek/README.md

 In verbose mode, the whole output will be streamed.
 If disabled, only logs from failed task are send to the output.

 By default, verbose mode is turned on.
-It can be controlled by registering a boolean parameter and assigning it to the field `Taskflow.Verbose`.
+It can be controlled by registering a boolean parameter and assigning it to the field [`Taskflow.Verbose`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow.Verbose).

-This is also provided via the convenience function `taskflow.VerboseParam(*taskflow.Taskflow)`, which needs to be explicitly called.
+This is also provided via the convenience function [`taskflow.VerboseParam(*taskflow.Taskflow)`](https://pkg.go.dev/github.com/pellared/taskflow#VerboseParam), which needs to be explicitly called.
 The convenience function registers a boolean parameter `verbose`, short `v`, and assigns it to the `Taskflow` field.
-This parameter defaults to `false` by default, so as soon as this parameter is registered, verbose mode has to be explicitly enabled via the CLI.
+This parameter defaults to `false`, so as soon as this parameter is registered, verbose mode has to be explicitly enabled via the CLI.
 This then works similar to `go test -v`.

-You can then also re-use the registered parameter to check if verbose mode was set within the task's command.
+You can also reuse the registered parameter to check if verbose mode was set within a task's command.

 ### Default task